Thermalization and Hydrodynamics of Two-Dimensional Quantum Field Theories: Hydrodynamics

 The typical approach is to expand the densities around their thermal expectation values,

 or equivalently,

 with the relation between these two parametrizations given by

 Thermal correlation functions can be obtained by inserting \eqref{eq_consti} into \eqref{eq_conserv}, expanding around the thermal background to linear order in the fluctuations $\delta\eps,\, \delta\pi$ (or $\de T,\, \de v$), and solving for the densities in terms of the sources \cite{KADANOFF1963419}, see \cite{Kovtun:2012rj} for details.
-This procedure leads to the following retarded Green's function for energy density:
+This procedure leads to the following retarded Green's function for momentum density:

-with energy susceptibility and diffusion constant \footnote{While $D$ is more accurately a sound attenuation (or damping) rate, in a slight abuse of language we will refer to it as a diffusion constant.} given by
+with diffusion constant \footnote{While $D$ is more accurately a sound attenuation (or damping) rate, in a slight abuse of language we will refer to it as a diffusion constant.} given by

 The Fourier transform of the Wightman function can be obtained from \eqref{eq_GRT00_nofluct} using the general relation

 where in the last step we used the fact that $\beta \omega\ll 1$ in the hydrodynamic regime.
 For the energy density, this gives